wallarm/product-documentation/docs/latest/user-guides/dashboard.md

 * JSON-RPC
 * WebDAV

-The **API protocols** widget enables you to identify protocols being attacked most often and makes API protocols implemented in your infrastructure visible.

-You can identify the vulnerability of your services to certain protocol exploitation based by analyzing the corresponding typical attacks.
+Using the widget, you can analyze malicious requests sent via certain protocols and assess the vulnerability of your system to such requests.

 ![!Attack types](../images/user-guides/dashboard/api-protocols.png)